 Assignment sheets are given out at the weekly class lesson and provide the student with a handy checklist of materials and pieces that will need daily practice.
 Parent announcements are always at the top of the sheet.

 Daily practice: an essential ingredient necessary for each student to reach his or her full potential!
 The amount of practice time will vary, depending on the length of the assignment, student's level, etc. We ask that our students do as much practice as is needed to perform each item on their assignment sheets with fluency and ease.

 Parental help might be needed to assist younger students with practice following each lesson.
 Your family will want to discuss daily practice and determine a regular, convenient time for it to happen.
 Daily practice will be enjoyable with your loving support, encouragement and praise.

 Performance opportunities: Students perform weekly in class.
 Beginning students will have a Parent's Day class in December.
 Continuing students participate in informal recitals, a more formal program at the beginning of May, and other activities throughout the year, such as The Music Development Program Assessments.
 Please refer to the Calendar of Events for specific dates of these events.

 Punctuality: Classes and private lessons begin promptly at the scheduled time.
 It is important that students arrive early (with all materials and clean hands) so that they may get settled and warmed-up prior to the start of class.
 We ask that parents of elementary level children physically escort them to and from classes and private lessons.

 Class absences: Regular attendance is essential for progress; there is not enough time in the private lesson to cover all the material that has been presented in a one-hour class.
 If an absence is unavoidable, please notify the PPLP office.
 Assignment sheets for a missed class can be mailed home or given out at the next private lesson.
-More than three class absences in one academic year will be grounds for expulsion from the program.
+More than three class absences in one academic year may affect the good standing in the program.